ItsMonarch04/crash-course/docs/adr/0009-replicated-policy-and-configuration.md

 toward election, commit, or ReadIndex quorum.
 A CheckQuorum window steps down an isolated leader.

-The decision does not yet claim a production admin surface or streamed durable checkpoint transport.
-Those remain separate implementation gates.
+The original decision did not claim an admin surface or streamed durable checkpoint transport.
+ADR-0017 records their implemented receipts.